-For advanced configuration, see Allocate from pool.
+For scaling out, see scaling construction heuristics.
+For a very advanced configuration, see Allocate from pool.

 9.11.
 Regret Insertion

 The Regret Insertion algorithm behaves like the Cheapest Insertion algorithm.
 It also cycles through all the planning values for all the planning entities, initializing one planning entity at a time.
 But instead of picking the entity-value combination with the best score, it picks the entity which has the largest score loss between its best and second best value assignment.
 It then assigns that entity to its best value, to avoid regretting not having done that.